 Most People Don’t Know These 11 Super Tiny Towns In Kentucky Exist

 These are 11 of the best tiny towns in Kentucky, and while they may not seem like much, they are all unique and surrounded by nature.
 There’s a lot of history in these small communities, yet many have remained somewhat unknown, and infrequently photographed over the years.
 There are a lot of places in the Bluegrass that have fewer than 500 citizens, even more that have under 1,000.
 But just because these towns are small, it doesn’t mean they are not filled with lovely people and that wonderful, small town charm.
-If you have a favorite tiny town in Kentucky, be sure to let us know which one and why it’s your favorite.
-Feel free to share your thoughts with us in the comments.
+If you have a favorite tiny town in Kentucky, be sure to let us know which one and why it’s your favorite on our nomination page.

 Smallest Towns In Kentucky